lila-smith/pim-dram/README.md

 # pim-dram

 ## Project
-Implement Processing using Memory (PuM) in COTS DRAM on an FPGA development board.
+Implement Processing using Memory (PuM) in simulations for a COTS DRAM.
 This processing should allow for the quicker calculation of trigger signal, indicating that the data entering the SDRAM should be retained.
 A faster trigger should allow for a smaller buffer of data to be kept, reducing the memory requirements for a project.

 ## Target users
 Users in the business of data acquisition with large data volumes that include irrelevant data that must be discarded to allow for the capture of important time frames.